lbeverly/docs/setup/introduction.md

 ## Short Lived Certificates

-ScaleFT Projects operate Certificate Authorities to issue short-lived certificates, which are managed transparently on the User's device by the ScaleFT Client.
+ScaleFT projects operate Certificate Authorities to issue short-lived certificates, which are managed transparently on the user's device by the ScaleFT client.

 Each of these certificates contains the following information:

-1. The ScaleFT Project for which the certificate was issued
+1. The ScaleFT project for which the certificate was issued
-2. The username to be used on the server of the Scaleft User to whom the certificate was issued
+2. The username to be used on the server of the Scaleft user to whom the certificate was issued
 3. The time at which the certificate expires

-Since ScaleFT credentials are short-lived, and scoped to a Project, even if a credential is compromised by an attacker, the attacker has a very limited window of time to use the certificate before it expires, and it is only of use against resources in that Project.
+Since ScaleFT credentials are short-lived, and scoped to a project, even if a credential is compromised by an attacker, the attacker has a very limited window of time to use the certificate before it expires, and it is only of use against resources in that project.